Europa Uomo believes that quality of life should at the top of decision makers’ agendas

-The Europa Uomo Patient Reported Outcomes Study (EUPROMS) gathered 2,943 questionnaire responses from men who have had prostate cancer from 24 European countries.
+Over four years, the Europa Uomo Patient Reported Outcomes Study (EUPROMS) gathered 5,464 questionnaire responses from men who have had prostate cancer from 32 countries.
 The responses were analysed by Monique Roobol of the Erasmus University Medical Centre, Department of Urology, Rotterdam.
 Early findings were first announced at a European Association of Urology meeting in Dublin in January 2020 and since then findings have been reported at many scientific meetings and in various publications.

 Among the findings are:

 - significant numbers of men treated for the disease are struggling with mental health, sexual and tiredness problems after treatment

 - around 42% of men reported experiencing anxiety or depression after treatment